-Q: What do I need in order to download the full article in EPUB or Mobi format?
+Q: What do I need in order to download the full chapter in EPUB or Mobi format?

-A: Your institution must be subscribed to the journal or book in which the article or chapter appears and the article must be available online in html format.
+A: Your institution must be subscribed to the book in which the chapter appears and it must be available online in html format.

-Q: My institution doesn’t subscribe to the journal or book.
-Can I still download the article or chapter?
+Q: My institution doesn’t subscribe to the book.
+Can I still download the chapter?

-A: in this situation, if an abstract is available for that article or chapter, you will be able to download the abstract
+A: in this situation, if an abstract is available for that chapter, you will be able to download the abstract

 Q: Are the EPUB or Mobi files DRM protected?

-A: No, just like downloadable PDFarticles and chapters on ScienceDirect, the EPUB and Mobi versions of the article will not use DRM
+A: No, just like downloadable PDF chapters on ScienceDirect, the EPUB and Mobi versions of the chapter will not use DRM

-Q: Can I use the eReader formats functionality to download a complete book or journal issue?
+Q: Can I use the eReader formats functionality to download a complete book?

-A: No, for now the eReader Formats application will only be available for the individual articles or chapters, directly on the ScienceDirect article page
+A: No, for now the eReader Formats application will only be available for the individual chapters, directly on the ScienceDirect article page